 Skip to main content

-Our subject taster workshops for Key Stages 3, 4 and 5 introduce your students to new topics, build on their current subjects and support them in developing skills and insight into the university experience.
-We're flexible in how we deliver our workshops:
+Our subject taster workshops for Key Stages 3, 4 and 5 introduce your students to new topics and give an insight into the university experience.
+These one hour sessions include information about Arts & Humanities courses, skills gained from these degrees and careers available to graduates.

 Browse our workshops and send a request for our online and in-school sessions below.